Pulmonary Hypertension Overview

 An echocardiogram may be recommended to measure the pressure in your pulmonary arteries.
 In some cases, this may be done while you are exercising to see how the heart does under pressure.
 A chest x-ray may help to see the images of your heart, lung, and chest.
 This x-ray is important in helping to diagnose what else may be happening.
 An electrocardiogram or a right heart catherization are some other heart tests that may be recommended to see what else is going on.

-Other imaging tests include a CT scan or an MRI to check more into the heart and lungs.
+Other imaging tests include a computerized tomography (CT) scan or an magnetic resonance imaging (MRI) to check more into the heart and lungs.
 This will provide your physician with a clearer picture of what exactly is going on.
 A pulmonary function test will see how much air your lungs can hold.
 You may be asked to also complete a sleep test to watch for oxygen levels and other factors while you sleep.
 In more extreme cases, your physician may ask for an open-lung biopsy, where they will remove a small sample from your lungs to check for a secondary cause of pulmonary hypertension.
 While a true diagnosis may be difficult, it is important to try.

 Pulmonary Hypertension Treatments